DataScientest-Studio/Template_MLOps_classification_e-commerce/README.md

     ├── README.md          <- The top-level README for developers using this project.
     ├── data
-    │   ├── external       <- Data from third party sources -> the external data you want to make a prediction on │   |  ├── image_train <- Where you put the images of the predict set
+    │   ├── external       <- Data from third party sources -> the external data you want to make a prediction on │   ├── preprocessed      <- The final, canonical data sets for modeling.
+    |   |  ├── image_train <- Where you put the images of the train set
+    |   |  ├── image_test <- Where you put the images of the predict set
+    |   |  ├── X_train_update.csv    <- The csv file with te columns designation, description, productid, imageid like in X_train_update.csv
-    |   |  ├── test.csv    <- The csv file with te columns designation, description, productid, imageid like in X_train_update.csv
+    |   |  ├── X_test_update.csv    <- The csv file with te columns designation, description, productid, imageid like in X_train_update.csv
-    │   ├── processed      <- The final, canonical data sets for modeling.
     │   └── raw            <- The original, immutable data dump.
+    |   |  ├── image_train <- Where you put the images of the train set
+    |   |  ├── image_test <- Where you put the images of the predict set
     │
     ├── logs               <- Logs from training and predicting │